make-all/HAMusicAssistantJukebox/README.md

 ### Switches
 - `switch.jukebox_queue`: Enable/disable queuing of songs (No manual control required.
 Managed by automation.)
 - `switch.jukebox_allow_access`: Enable/disable access to the jukebox interface
+- `switch.music_assistant_jukebox_jukebox_play_music_on_start`: Turn on/off if the default playlist plays automatically when the jukbox is turned on.
+-
 ### Number
 - `number.jukebox_queue_length`: Shows current queue length (No manual adjustment required, Managed by automation)